Feyerabend/ABC80/README.md

 ...

-Historical reflections over Combat can be found in Montfort & Bogost, *Racing the beam* see below in references.
+Historical reflections on "Combat" can be found in Montfort & Bogost, *Racing the beam* see below in references.
 An article (excerpt) can be found at at: http://gamestudies.org/0601/articles/montfort which explains *Combat* in detail.